 - Pre-screening materials.
 Current pre-screening requirements can be found here.

 - Transcripts from all colleges/universities attended (unofficial copies can be uploaded to the online application and considered for admissions purposes).

 - Philosophy of Music Education Statement (Music Education only)

-For questions or issues regarding graduate applications, please contact Dr. Greg Robinson (email@example.com).
+For questions or issues regarding the graduate application process, please contact CVPA Graduate Admissions at email@example.com

 To pursue a Graduate Certificate in music at George Mason University, refer to the following: